aniellod/XCmd/README.md

     + Support for multiple socket connections or destinations
     + Improved error handling and diagnostics
     + Integration with other GUI frameworks or notification systems

-By leveraging XCmd, you can create a tailored, efficient hotkey experience that seamlessly bridges your keyboard, executables, and networked applications.